hwpvanholsteijn/arduino_exercises/README.md

-# Project:
+# Project: Arduino exercises Technical Skills

-My school projectfiles for the Arduino Revision 3 with Muti-function shield.
+These are the project files for the Arduino Uno Revision 3.
+The board does need to include a multi-function shield.
 ---
 ## Libaries